UN Concludes Britain Guilty of Human Rights Abuses

 "...the Committee considers that there is reliable evidence that the threshold of grave or systematic violations of the rights of persons with disabilities has been met in the State party.
 That conclusion is based on the following findings"

-That last point of this unprecedented report is perhaps the most disgusting one.
+That last point of this unprecedented report is perhaps the most disgusting one

-Despite the knowledge concerning the damage that its programme of welfare changes were causing, the UK government continues on its human rights abuses of disabled people.
+Despite the knowledge concerning the damage that its program of welfare changes were causing, the UK government continues on its human rights abuses of disabled people.
 Seemingly without much obvious regret and certainly without any indication that the brakes on such abuses are going to be applied any time soon.

-So, let's be clear about what the UN are actually saying in this report.
+So, let's be clear about what the UN are actually saying in this report

 Britain's government believes that disabled people are far too dependent upon welfare benefits, and that this dependency is an actual 'disincentive' to finding employment.
 Therefore, in order to motivate disabled people back into work, the government is deliberately reducing access to state welfare and using 'sanctions' as a 'legitimate' tool for simply motivating people off their bums.
 DELIBERATE and INTENTIONAL acts, solely intended to shock disabled people back into work, even if those people are not fit or capable of sustaining such a job.
 A policy of sink or swim, and one based upon an ideological notion that Britain is suffering from a declining work ethic within its population.